200percentmicky/chadmusic/docs/commands.md

 # Commands

-These are all of the commands available to the bot, including their corresponding slash commands.
-Arguments surrounded by `<>` are required, while arguments surrounded in `[]` are optional.
-All commands shown are formatted as `!prefix | /slash command <arguments>`.
+These are all of the commands available to the bot, including their aliases and corresponding slash commands.

+!!! tip "Legend"

+    * Arguments surrounded in `<>` are required.
+    * Arguments surrounded in `[]` are optional.
+    * Argument surrounded in quotation marks (e.g. <"name">) must use quotation mark!
+This only applies to prefix commands, not slash commands

+!!! note "Reminder"

+    All commands shown are formatted as `!prefix | !alias | /slash command <arguments>`.

 ## Core
 Commands related to core functionality of the bot.